espocrm/documentation/docs/development/translation.md

 The file will be created in the `build` directory.

 After that you can translate the generated po file.
-You can use some utilite or service for PO file translating.
+You can use some utilities or service for PO file translating.

 ### Building language files from PO file